SimeonDinev/Simple-Todo-List/README.md

 3. **Install the dependencies** using the `npm install` command to download and set up all required Node.js packages.

 4. **Run the development server** with the `npm run dev` command to launch the app in development mode.

-6. **Open the application in your browser** by navigating to `http://localhost:5174` to view and interact with the app.